top of page

 While I have read loads of thrillers over the years, I do attempt to immerse myself in the story and just read it, without trying too hard to guess whodunnit or how the ending will pan out.
 I like to be surprised and I love being part of clever storytelling, complex characterisation, and intriguing plot twists and turns.
 I didn't guess the murderer in this one even though I have read plenty of reviews where readers claim the murderer was easy to spot.
 The ending is a bit mad and over the top, but there's an interesting motive for the murder that I rather liked.

 One of the main reasons for my lower rating is Hannah's characterisation.
 In addition to my comments noted above, Hannah doesn't make a strong protagonist.
-Her pregnancy in the present-day chapters of the book was over-described at the expense of deeper characterisation.
-Hannah came across as quite passive, yet she did a bunch of stupid things playing amateur detective, endangering the life of her baby.
-Ware also missed a perfect opportunity to delve into the often indifferent treatment of male violence on university campuses.
-The story of the creepy Neville and philandering professor (who overstepped boundaries at the very least) was relegated to minor parts of the narrative to focus on April's murder, effectively gaslighting Hannah.
+Her pregnancy in the present-day chapters of the book is over-described at the expense of deeper characterisation.
+Hannah seems quite passive, yet she does a bunch of stupid things playing amateur detective, endangering the life of her baby.
+Ware also misses a perfect opportunity to delve into the often indifferent treatment of male violence on university campuses.
+The story of the creepy Neville and philandering professor (who oversteps boundaries at the very least) is relegated to minor parts of the narrative to focus on April's murder, effectively gaslighting Hannah.

 Rating: ⭐⭐⭐